mdsoto/mdsoto/README.md

 I am Manuel David Soto, just David for friends.

 I and exploration geologist and petrophysycist, with more than 20 years of work experience.
 My interests range from interpretation of open-hole logs, logs to rock quality relation, shale plays, ...
-Programming, first with Matlab and now with Python (still learning 🌱), has become a passion, whether if is for teaching or for petrophysic, geology or other technical area.
+Programming, first with Matlab and now with Python (still learning 🌱), has become a passion, whether if it is for teaching or for petrophysic, geology or other technical area.
 Some examples are just shown here.

 For any question you can write me at mdsg66@gmail.com 📫